 Step 3.
 Use it!

-To unlock, take the Sim card out of the phone and put in a different network's Sim.
-Now you can put the code in...
+To unlock the handset, take the Sim card out of the phone and put in a different network's Sim.
+Now you can put the code in.

-Rather than using the regular text keys you need to use the * key if you want to produce letters as opposed to numbers.
-To produce a ‘p', press the * button three times within two seconds; to produce a ‘w', press the * button four times within two seconds; to produce a ‘+', press the * button twice within two seconds.
+This can be fiddly - for some phones, rather than using the regular text keys you need to use the * key if you want to produce letters as opposed to numbers.
+For example, to produce a ‘p', press the * button three times within two seconds; to produce a ‘w', press the * button four times within two seconds; to produce a ‘+', press the * button twice within two seconds.

 Method 2.
 Buy a code

 If you haven't found a free code, it may be possible to buy one.
-Obviously the aim here is to find the code as cheaply as possible and it's only worth doing if the reason you're going to unlock your phone will save you more than the cost.
+Obviously the aim here is to find the code as cheaply (and safely) as possible.
+So it's only worth doing if the reason you're going to unlock your phone will save you more than the cost of unlocking it.

 Who is this for?

-This applies to most modern handsets, so it's always worth trying, but if it doesn't work then there's still a chance using Method 3.
+This applies to most modern handsets too, so it's worth trying, but if it doesn't work then there's still a chance using Method 3.

-Phone your current network and ask it how much it'll charge for an unlock code.
-Unfortunately, networks tend to play fast and loose with their unlocking fees, to the extent it often seems they're making them up as they go along.
-You may be quoted anything between £20 and £120, depending on your handset, network, and it seems, which way the wind is blowing that day.
+Call your current network to ask it how much it'll charge for an unlock code.
+In the past, networks have tended to play fast and loose with unlocking fees, to the extent it often seemed they're making them up as they go along.
+These can vary widely depending on your handset and network, though some offer it for about £15-£20.

-Important note: If your network cannot quote you a price for an unlock code, then the chances are your phone isn't unlockable by code (they should tell you this if asked).
-If that's the case, don't bother looking at other sites that sell codes, they may charge you just to tell you it isn't possible.
+Important note: If your network can't quote you a price for an unlock code, then it may mean your phone isn't unlockable by code (they should tell you this if asked).
+If that's the case, don't bother looking at other sites that sell codes - they may charge you just to tell you it isn't possible.
 Go straight to method 3 instead.

 Method 3.
 Unlock via a cable

-If all else fails, your phone may only be unlockable by the physical use of a cable attachments.
-You can either pay to have it unlocked, or, if you've a head for technology, do it yourself.
+If all else fails, your phone may only be unlockable by using a cable attachment.
+You can either pay to have it unlocked this way, or, if you've a keen head for technology, do it yourself.

-There are different clips for each brand, and often for different handsets within that brand, so be sure to get the right one for your needs.
+There are different clips for each brand, and often for different handsets within that brand, so make sure you get the right one for your needs.
 If you only want to unlock one handset, then the most economical option may be to buy the clip, unlock the phone, and then re-sell it on eBay to recoup your costs.

 Now your handset's unlocked, the mobile world's your oyster!
-Read the Cheap Mobiles article for info on getting a good deal, and the Cheap Roaming article for top deals on calling from abroad.
+Read the Cheap Mobiles guide for info on getting a good deal, and Cheap Mobile Roaming for top deals on calling from abroad.
 Also, check out the Orange 2for1 Cinema article.

-If you've tried everything above to no avail, and you're left with a handset you don't want, why not recycle it and earn a little cash (use the MobileValuer tool to find the top payer for your phone).
+If you've tried everything above to no avail, and you're left with a handset you don't want and can't unlock, why not recycle it to earn some cash.
+To help, use the MobileValuer tool to instantly find the top payer for your phone.